Nootropic profile

 The primary bioactive alkaloid in black pepper - dramatically enhances the bioavailability of other nootropics and supplements while also providing its own serotonergic, anti-inflammatory, and neuroprotective effects.

-The key benefits of Piperine (BioPerine) include: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.
+The main benefits people report from Piperine (BioPerine) are: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.

 Log in to leave a comment.